Codecademy/docs/content/java/concepts/stringbuilder/terms/indexOf/indexOf.md

 ---
-Title: '.indexOf()'
+Title: ".indexOf()"
-Description: 'Returns the index of the first occurrence of a substring in the StringBuilder or -1 if none are found.'
+Description: "Returns the index of the first occurrence of a substring in the StringBuilder or -1 if none are found."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Characters'
+  - "Characters"
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.indexOf()`** method returns the index of the first occurrence of a substring in a `StringBuilder`.
 If the substring is not found, `-1` is returned.